MarszalMeins/Search-photo-react-project/README.md

 ## How it works
-After typing a word you can click "Enter" or select one of the autocomplete options, this brings U to next page where your will have list of pictures matching the word.
-U can click photo to see more information about it in a popup.
+After typing a word You can click "Enter" or select one of the autocomplete options, this brings You to next page where your will have list of pictures matching the word.
+You can click photo to see more information about it in a popup.

 ## Stay up to date with new projects